Fond Farewell to a Titan: The Antonov An-225

 It was the next day that the group was slated to tour the airport and Antonov’s facilities there.
 We arrived and were greeted as long lost friends.
 In the spirit of either Glasnost or sheer complacency, they let us wander freely and take photographs without restriction.
 I still have those 35mm slides somewhere.

 Our hosts clearly understood what the main attraction was, the big plane, so they wasted little time in putting us in Cold War-era minivans and transporting us to where two giants, the An-225 and its predecessor, the An-124, were parked.
-As you might know, both aircraft were developed, one after the other, to transport the Soviet Union’s space shuttle, Buran, and both, in later years, would become cargo planes for massive payloads, both in terms of weight and size, that could squeeze into no other aircraft in the world.
+As you might know, both aircraft were developed, one after the other, the 225 expressly to transport the Soviet Union’s space shuttle, Buran, and both, in later years, would become cargo planes for massive payloads, both in terms of weight and size, that could squeeze into no other aircraft in the world.
+Unlike the An-124, which was serially produced, the 225 was truly one of a kind.
+There is a second uncompleted fuselage, its condition currently unknown, at Gostomel, where it has sat collecting dust these past couple of decades.

 We toured both aircraft, but I don’t remember much of the little brother.
 It was the An-225 that captivated all of us, and its cargo hold was the main attraction.
 It was massive, like a grand hall or the inside of a steel frame factory intended for constructing smaller airplanes.
 I’ve never seen a photograph that comes close to capturing the enormity of it.
 My immediate thought was that there would have been plenty of room for the bunch of us Yanks to have played an impromptu game of American-style touch football, with enough space for long, lazy passes.
 But it wasn’t just the scale—the construction was remarkable, too.
 I remember getting the immediate impression that this airplane was hand-made, crafted with great precision but with a Brutalist robustness that’s a hallmark of Soviet-era design, a style that many abhor but that I have always adored.